DDmit04/DiagramConstructor/README.md

 + }
 ```

-* "switch" isn't supported - use "else if"
+* "switch" construction isn't supported - use "else if"

 * "do-while" constructions isn't supported too.
 Replace it by one block, and add this constructions manualy after application do work.